Who attends NCTA?

 What are the future plans for NCTA?

 The Shipman family vision, born over 40 years ago, is far from complete.
 The ultimate goal is to enroll 275 students each semester.
-That means, in addition to raising sufficient funds for more student residences, a larger chapel and auditorium, expanded athletic facilities, and more, there must be an Endowment in place to provide the major portion of the annual operating budget for the expanded campus.
+That means, in addition to raising sufficient funds for more student residences, a larger chapel and auditorium, expanded athletic facilities, and more, there must be an Endowment in place to provide a portion of the annual operating budget for the expanded campus.

 Since part of the Academy’s mission is to provide sufficient scholarships for boarding and education, based on student need, raising funds will always be a challenge.